SAM106032 - Records: bankruptcy cases: bankruptcy: existing SA record with linked PAYE record (Action Guide)

 7. Use TBS function AMEND CAPACITOR DETAILS to cease any existing live capacity details

-8. Use SA function SET UP CAPACITY DETAILS to enter details of the Official Receiver or trustee in bankruptcy as main capacity on the SA record.
-Do not use TBS.
 In Scotland, ‘Other’ should be selected from the drop down menu and ‘Permanent Trustee’ entered in the Free Format Notes field (‘Trustee in Sequestration’ is not available in the drop down menu, and neither can it be entered in the limited space available in the notes field).
 Note: Where an Insolvency Reference is present on an SA record there will be no automatic flow of capacitor information between SA and TBS

 10. If you are dealing with a case in which the Official Receiver is the trustee, inhibit the statement following the advice in Action Guide ‘Request Inhibition of Statement’ (SAM131031) before the next statement is issued

-Note: Where the Official Receiver (Insolvency Service) requests information in respect of a bankruptcy case, you should also send a manual statement
+Note: Where the Official Receiver (Insolvency Service) requests information in respect of a bankruptcy case, you should also send a manual statement if we have received a signed TNIDIS or other written authorisation from the taxpayer

 The statement inhibition should not be removed until 3 years following the tax year shown in the ‘Last SA return Required’ field on the ‘Individual Signals’ page and there is no outstanding liability, or unallocated credits, on a statement.
-For example, at 6 May 2011, the last SA return required field shows ‘09’ or earlier.
+For example, at 6 May 2011, the last SA return required field shows ‘09’ or earlier

 Notes:

 a) Where a customer is registered for online services, the noting of ‘Official Receiver’ in the capacity details automatically de-enrols them from online services.
 If the customer registers again, the activation code is sent to the Official Receiver who then returns it to the Online Services team.
 If the customer contacts us, you should advise them that the bankruptcy year should be dealt with by completion of a manual return and they cannot file online.
-If they wish to file online for years following bankruptcy, they should re-register using the new post bankruptcy UTR.
+If they wish to file online for years following bankruptcy, they should re-register using the new post bankruptcy UTR

 b) Where the trustee is not the Official Receiver only inhibit statements where the trustee makes such a request